FAQs | Frequently Asked Questions

 None!
 If you have internet access and a device (computer, tablet, phone) to view the artwork and listen to the music, that is all you need.
 Each time period has some book recommendations, but they are not necessary for the curriculum.
 Most of the books can be found at a local library.
 If you choose to use the Student Activity Book, you will need a child-safe scissors and glue or glue stick.

 Nothing!
 This is a digital product available for download as a pdf file.
 The Teacher Guide is fully digital and printing it is not necessary or recommended.
-The Teachers Guide is filled with hyperlinks to listen to music and view artwork and biographies.
-The Teachers Guide can remain on a computer for access, or stored on a program such as Dropbox or Evernote for access on any tablet or mobile device.
+The Teacher Guide is filled with hyperlinks to listen to music and view artwork and biographies.
+The Teacher Guide can remain on a computer for access, or stored on a program such as Dropbox or Evernote for access on any tablet or mobile device.

 At a minimum, none!
-The Teacher's Guide is fully digital and printing it is not necessary or recommended.
-The Teachers Guide is filled with hyperlinks to listen to music and view artwork and biographies.
-The Teachers Guide can remain on a computer for access, or stored on a program such as Dropbox or Evernote for access on any tablet or mobile device.
+The Teacher Guide is fully digital and printing it is not necessary or recommended.
+The Teacher Guide is filled with hyperlinks to listen to music and view artwork and biographies.
+The Teacher Guide can remain on a computer for access, or stored on a program such as Dropbox or Evernote for access on any tablet or mobile device.
 The Student Guide can also remain digital, if preferred.
 Students can view the Guide on any device.
 If you would like students to have a physical (paper) copy, the Guide is 91 pages.
 The Handwriting Practice and Cursive Practice pages are an additional 29 pages each, if you choose to use those.

 Any way that works for you!
 Greatest Works Tour was designed to be versatile.
 It can be completely digital or partially printed.
 An entire unit can be done in one day, or over the course of a few days.
 Sample 3-, 4-, and 5-day lesson plans are included in the Teacher Guide.
 5-day lessons last only 10 minutes per day!
 Students can use the Guide or the Activity Book, based on age/interest/ability.
 Lessons can happen during morning time, before bed, or anytime in between.
 Greatest Works Tour is a easy to use, customizable to your needs, and is a comprehensive music and art enrichment curriculum.